Learning Space Partitions for Path Planning: Introduction

 Path planning has been used extensively in many applications, ranging from reinforcement learning~\cite{chua2018deep,hafner2019learning,hafner2020mastering} and robotics~\cite{mac2016heuristic,ratliff2009chomp,li2004iterative} to biology~\cite{kroer2016sequential}, chemistry~\cite{segler2018planning}, material design~\cite{kajita2020autonomous}, and compiler optimization~\cite{triantafyllis2003compiler}.
 The goal is to find the most rewarding trajectory (i.e., state-action sequence) $\vx = (s_0, a_0, s_1, \ldots, s_n)$ in the search space $\Omega$: $\vx^* = \arg\max_{\vx\in\Omega} f(\vx)$, where $f(\vx)$ is the reward.

-In this work, we focus on path planning problems with long trajectories $\vx$ and discontinuous and/or multimodal reward functions $f$.
+In this work, we focus on deterministic path planning problems with long trajectories $\vx$, and discontinuous and/or multimodal reward functions $f$.
 Such high-dimensional non-convex optimization problems exist in many real domains, both continuous and discrete.
-While we could always find near-optimal $\vx$ by random sampling if given an infinite query budget, in practice it is preferred to have a sample-efficient method that achieves high-reward trajectories with the fewest queries of the reward function $f$.
+While we could always find near-optimal $\vx$ by random sampling given an infinite query budget, in practice we prefer a sample-efficient method that achieves high-reward trajectories with fewer queries of the reward function $f$.

 While global methods like Bayesian Optimization (BO)~\cite{brochu2010tutorial} may struggle with limited samples and high-dimensional spaces, classic approaches like CEM~\cite{cem} and CMA-ES~\cite{hansen2016cma} learn a local model around promising trajectories.
 For example, CEM tracks a population of trajectories and repeatedly re-samples its population according to the highest-performing trajectories from the previous generation.
 On the other hand, such a focus can trap CEM in local optima, as confirmed empirically (Sec. \ref{sec:synthetic_experiments}).